This is an initial draft of guidelines and may be changed at the discretion of competition organizers.

 Updates to Guidelines

-- Any update to guidelines and rules can be found on the Cyber Defense website under the Rules Tab.
+- Any update to guidelines and rules can be found on the Cyber Defense website under the Guidelines Tab.
 There will be periodic emails containing updated and pertinent information to the competition.
 It is each team’s responsibility to look for any updates or changes.

 - Do not change or delete any user information provided.

-- Do set up and maintain DNS.
+- Do set up and maintain DNS, LDAP, Email, Help desk, NTP, and your security.

 - Do create innovative defense strategies, but keep in mind the requirements of open source.